idea-kmi/EvidenceHub/docs/README.md

 Modules installed:
 `bcmath,bz2,calendar,Core,ctype,curl,date,dba,dom,enchant,ereg,exif,fileinfo,filter,ftp, gd,gettext,gmp,hash,iconv,imap,intl,json,ldap,libxml,mbstring,mcrypt,memcache,mysql,mysqli,odbc,openssl,pcntl,pcre,PDO,pdo_mysql,PDO_ODBC,pdo_pgsql,pdo_sqlite,pgsql,Phar,phpcups,posix, pspell,readline,recode,Reflection,rrdtool,session,shmop,SimpleXML,snmp,soap,sockets,SPL,sqlite3,standard, sysvmsg,sysvsem,sysvshm,tidy,tokenizer,uuid,wddx,xml,xmlreader,xmlrpc,xmlwriter,xsl,zip,zlib`

 The Evidence Hub is not necessarily dependent on all these modules.
-These are just the modules installed on the server The Evidence Hub was developed on.
+These are just the modules installed on the server The Evidence Hub was most recently on.
 I am unsure at this stage if any of them are non standard, or if the Evidence Hub code in anyway replies on them.
 So, just in case, I am listing them.

 NOTE: In your php.ini make sure set allow-url-fopen = on.